scypher6/Mystagram/README.md

 # Mystergram
-An Instagram clone with minor variations.
+My version of an Instagram app.

 ## Features
 - Create a new account